What Are Cloud Cost Optimization Tools?

 Cost visibility and reporting provide detailed insights into where and how cloud resources are being spent.
 These capabilities enable organizations to track their cloud expenditure across different services, departments, and projects in real-time.
 With granular reporting, organizations can identify high-cost areas, understand usage trends, and find areas for cost reduction.

 Cost visibility tools aggregate data from multiple cloud platforms into a unified dashboard, offering a complete view of an organization’s cloud spend.
-Advanced tools can provide cost data from across multi-cloud deployments, Kubernetes clusters, cloud-based databases and big data solutions, CDNs, and more.
+Advanced tools can provide cost data from across multi-cloud deployments, Kubernetes clusters, cloud-based databases and big data solutions, CDNs, AI services, and more.
 This enables informed decision-making regarding budget adjustments and resource allocation strategies.
+Natural-language interfaces and AI assistants can also let stakeholders ask questions about spend and get instant, contextualized answers without building queries or navigating complex dashboards.

 Budget Management